yalcinalp/B-Tree-Implementation/README.md

 - `ScholarTree.java`

 ### Implementation Files
-The implementation should focus on the following files:
+The implementation is on the following files:
 - `ScholarTree.java`
 - `ScholarNodePrimaryIndex.java`
 - `ScholarNodeSecondaryIndex.java`